10 major transfer deals we think could still happen this week

 Marco Verratti (PSG to Manchester City)

-Manchester City missed out on Jorginho to Chelsea earlier this summer, while Manchester United new boy Fred was another reported target for the Premier League champions.
-Pep Guardiola seemed content to work with what he’s got when both of those players went elsewhere, but rumours suggesting that City could make a late move for Verratti have surfaced in recent days.
+Speculation that City could make a late pounce for the Italian playmaker has surfaced recently, after the Citizens saw midfield target Jorginho head to Chelsea and another reported name on their wanted list, Fred, join cross-city rivals United.

-It would be a difficult move to pull off: PSG dug their heels in when the Italian attempted to move to Barcelona last year.
-Against that, however, is the fact that the French giants need to balance the books, which could force a change of attitude this time around.
+PSG won't make things easy for City, though, as they demonstrated last year by digging their heels in when Verratti attempted to join Barcelona.
+However, the Parisians need to balance the books and that fact could force a change in approach this time around.

 Wilfried Zaha (Crystal Palace to Chelsea)

-Crystal Palace have remained adamant that Zaha is going nowhere throughout the summer, and Tottenham have now supposedly pulled out of the race for the Ivory Coast international.
+Palace have spent all summer insisting that star man Zaha is going nowhere and Spurs now appear to have pulled out of the race for the Ivory Coast international.

-Chelsea have since emerged as suitors, but it remains to be seen whether they will pay the £75m Palace are said to be holding out for.
-The south Londoners would hate to lose their star man regardless of the fee, so Zaha would probably need to ask his boyhood club if he can leave for this deal to go through.
+Now Chelsea have emerged as a potential destination for the winger, but it remains to be seen whether the Blues are willing to fork out the £75m fee being demanded at Selhurst Park.
+Palace would hate to lose the fan favourite regardless of the bid, so Zaha may need to ask his boyhood club to leave for this deal to go through.

 Ruben Loftus-Cheek (Chelsea to Crystal Palace)